Thursday Smells Different in Pueblo Nuevo: Guerrero-Style Green Pozole at Casa Barroso | Oaxaca Blog · Qué Onda Oaxaca

 They didn't change a thing.
 Because some recipes aren't meant to be updated — they're meant to be honored.

 They cook over a wood-burning fogón and in an earth oven — the kind of heat a gas stove simply can't replicate, that smoke that stays in your clothes and in your memory.
 Heirloom nixtamalized corn, slow-cooked for hours.
 Pork and chicken too.
 And the green sauce — tomatillo, toasted pumpkin seeds, epazote, serrano chile — ground with patience.
-The kind of time only a family kitchen can give.

 The Green Pozole I Came For